hoffie/multilog_exporter/README.md

 This software is released under the [Apache 2.0 license](LICENSE).

 ## Author
-sshified has been created by [Christian Hoffmann](https://hoffmann-christian.info/).
+multilog_exporter has been created by [Christian Hoffmann](https://hoffmann-christian.info/).
 If you find this project useful, please star it or drop me a short [mail](mailto:mail@hoffmann-christian.info).